s-hamann/ansible-managed-certificates/README.md

   Default is `tls-server`.
 * `managed_certificates_server_certificate_directory`
   A directory where the server certificates and private keys are stored.
-  Their file names are based on the certificate's "common name" attribute.
+  Their file names are based on the certificate's "common name" attribute, if present, and the first "subject alternative name" otherwise.
   Default is `/etc/ssl/local_certs/`.
 * `managed_certificates_server_certificate_consumers`
   A list of services that need to be restarted when a new server certificate is deployed.